 In any event, one thing is clear: EU law will continue to impact international investment law and arbitration over the coming years.
-Indeed, it seems that the EU and its Member States have artificially been creating a permanent conflict between EU law and international investment law, which was absent until recently.
+The artificially created and unnecessary conflict between EU law and international investment law seems to have been decided in favour of EU law - at least within the EU and its Member States.

-Consequently, the arbitration community must think creatively of solutions that would effectively resolve or at least reduce the tension between EU law and international investment law in a mutually respective way.
+Consequently, the arbitration community must think creatively of solutions that would effectively resolve or at least reduce the tension between EU law and international investment law in a mutually respective way for the benefit of investors and their investments.

 Prof. Dr. Nikos Lavranos, LL.M. is the first Secretary General of the European Federation for Investment Law and Arbitration (EFILA).
-He studied law at the J.W.
-Goethe University, Frankfurt am Main, Germany.
+He studied law at Goethe University, Frankfurt am Main, Germany.
 He obtained his LL.M. (cum laude) and Ph.D. law degrees from Maastricht University, the Netherlands.